-After being named one of 2019’s best places in the UK to live and work, Reading has grown in popularity for both residents and visitors.
+After being named one of 2019’s best places in the UK to live and work, Reading in Berkshire has grown in popularity for both residents and visitors.
 Plus, being just 30 minutes away from London on the train, Reading makes a great day trip from London and other nearby towns.
 Recent investment in the town has introduced lots of new attractions, restored historic sights and lots of other fun things to do in Reading.

 Just north of Reading, Beale Park is a wildlife park set in 30 acres of land along the River Thames.
 A visit here is one of the best things to do in Reading with kids, as there’s plenty to keep them entertained.
 Let them loose in the playground and take a trip on the mini railway, to animal enclosures holding lemurs, emus, deer and monkeys, as well as numerous exotic birds and reptiles.